Illabot Creek

-The creek is generally managed by the U.S. Forest Service, Mt.
-Baker-Snoqualmie National Forest with a protected length of 14.3 mi and as a reported area of 2.15 sqmi.
+The creek is generally managed by the U.S. Forest Service, Mount Baker–Snoqualmie National Forest with a protected length of 14.3 mi and as a reported area of 2.15 sqmi.
 A 2018 project invested $4.4 million in restoration of fish habitat along the creek.
 The National Wild and Scenic Rivers protection was authorized by Congress in December 2014.

 Illabot Creek begins at the 7,500 feet elevation in the Mount Baker–Snoqualmie National Forest and enters the Skagit River in Rockport, Washington.
 262 acres of property around the creek was acquired in 2017 by The Nature Conservancy and placed in the Skagit Land Trust.